nicolasdi/improved-eulers-method/README.md

 ##Requirements

-The equation parser used in this script is [simpleeval](https://github.com/danthedeckie/simpleeval), a great little tool put together by @danthedeckie.
+The equation parser used in this script is [simpleeval](https://github.com/danthedeckie/simpleeval), a great little tool put together by [@danthedeckie](http://github.com/danthedeckie).

-No need to install it anymore, it is included in the source
+No need to install it anymore, it is included in the source.

 ##Usage